Athermal shearing of frictionless cross-shaped particles of varying aspect ratio: Numerical Results

 \subsection{Rotational and Orientational Behavior}

-We now report the results of our numerical simulations with $N=512$ crosses.
+We now report our results for the average rotational motion and the orientational ordering of our particles.
 In Fig.~\ref{crossConfigs} we show typical configurations sampled during steady-state shear.
-In Fig.~\ref{crossConfigs}a we show crosses with $\beta=1/4$, as in Fig.~\ref{shapes}c, at a packing $\phi=0.8$ slightly above jamming ($\phi_J\approx 0.78$), at strain rate $\dot\gamma=10^{-5}$.
+In Fig.~\ref{crossConfigs}a we show crosses with $\beta=0.25$, as in Fig.~\ref{shapes}c, at a packing $\phi=0.8$ slightly above jamming ($\phi_J\approx 0.78$), at strain rate $\dot\gamma=10^{-5}$.
 For this $\beta$ the short arm is such that only the semi-circular end caps protrude beyond the body of the long arm.
-In Fig.~\ref{crossConfigs}b we show crosses with $\beta=1$ and so equal arm lengths, as in Fig.~\ref{shapes}d, at a packing $\phi=0.7$ above jamming ($\phi_J\approx 0.67$), at $\dot\gamma=10^{-5}$.
+In Fig.~\ref{crossConfigs}b we show crosses with $\beta=1$, and so equal arm lengths as in Fig.~\ref{shapes}d, at a packing $\phi=0.7$ above jamming ($\phi_J\approx 0.67$), at $\dot\gamma=10^{-5}$.
 By eye one sees the suggestion of nematic ordering in Fig.~\ref{crossConfigs}a with finite positive angle with respect to the flow direction $\mathbf{\hat x}$.
 For the crosses with $\beta=1$ in Fig.~\ref{crossConfigs}b, the nematic ordering is necessarily zero due to the 4-fold rotational symmetry of the particle, and it is difficult to see whether there is any tetratic ordering or not.
 We now quantify these observations.

 In Fig.~\ref{omega-vs-phi} we plot the average particle rotational velocity, scaled by the strain rate, $-\langle\dot\theta_i\rangle/\dot\gamma$ vs $\phi$ for crosses with aspect ratio $\beta=0.25$, 0.5, and 1.
 For comparison we include our earlier results for staples \cite{MarschallStaples} and spherocylinders with $\alpha=4$ \cite{MKOT,MT2}.
 In each case, here and in subsequent Figs.~\ref{S2-vs-phi} and \ref{theta2-vs-phi}, we show results at both a smaller strain rate $\dot\gamma_1$ and a larger rate $\dot\gamma_2$ to illustrate that our strain rates are sufficiently small to be in the quasi-static limit, except possibly at the very densest packings.
 The values of $\dot\gamma_1$ and $\dot\gamma_2$ are listed in Table~\ref{tab1}.
 In Fig.~\ref{omega-vs-phi}, arrows denote the approximate location of the jamming transition $\phi_J$ for each particle shape.
 It is interesting that there is no clear signature of the location of $\phi_J$ from $-\langle\dot\theta_i\rangle/\dot\gamma$ and that in all cases $-\langle\dot\theta_i\rangle/\dot\gamma$ remains finite even in the dense configurations above jamming.